elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 # Release notes

 * This release introduces a new feature called "index per namespace".
     Enabling it makes fluentd log to indices in elasticsearch based on the namespace from which the container log originates.
 * Check out the [upgrade guide](https://github.com/elastisys/compliantkubernetes-apps/blob/main/migration/v0.18.x-v0.19.x/upgrade-apps.md) for a complete set of instructions needed to upgrade.
+* CK8S_FLAVOR is now mandatory on init

 # Updated